Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-screenshot-specific-element.md

 Did you know Chrome developer console comes with a whole hidden Command menu?

-Well, I didn't know till a while ago, and it comes packed with cool features.
+I didn't know until a while ago, and it comes packed with fantastic features.

 Today we are looking into making a screenshot of a specific element with it.